hoothin/UserScripts/Picviewer CE+/README.md

 + View long image by scroll

+## Usage

+Hover your mouse over any image and click the icons on the float bar.

 Press `CTRL + G` to quickly enter the gallery.
 Hold `CTRL` to view a larger picture when hovering over images or links.

 There are additional settings available in the "Picviewer CE+ config" for further customization.
 Currently, reviewing these settings is the best way to learn about the script's capabilities.
 Try exploring more functions on your own!